Release Date: August 29, 2017

 I write.
 It’s what I do.
 And sometimes I have a schedule.
 In the past, this “coming soon” page included every book that might just possibly arrive in the next two or three years.
 And a couple of those books have been on this page since its inception.
 Translation: outdated news.
 So, I decided to give this page a fresh update with what really is coming soon.
 Translation: What is actually on the publication docket.
 So… ready to dive in?

 Of course, there are more coming.
 Bread & Butter Notes, and Blessing Bentley are on the docket, for sure.
 Of course, Seaside, the next in the “Journey of Dreams” series is also slated for publication, and there will be more of Cassie in The Vintage Wren.
 For those who weren’t ready for HearthLand to end, you’ll love where Cassie’s life is headed!

-THREE Christmas books including, Merri’s Christmas Mission, The Second Noel, and one I haven’t named yet!
+THREE Christmas books including, Merri’s Christmas Mission, The Second Noel, and Silenced Knight–each part of a box collection!